Alpha Mission

 Alpha Mission debuts in arcades as SNK’s vertical shooter ASO, later known internationally as Alpha Mission.

-The game reaches the Famicom, translating its arcade systems into home form and expanding its visibility beyond dedicated arcade spaces.
+The game reaches Famicom, translating its arcade systems into home form and expanding its visibility beyond dedicated arcade spaces.

 The series receives a more famous sequel on Neo Geo, helping retroactively pull more attention toward the original game.